 Thrilling, But Not Too Extreme

 The following rides are good for people of most ages and nervous dispositions.
 Some are still appropriate for younger children (and they’ll love them as much as anyone, or maybe even more).
-Other rides though are more for slightly older folks and people wanting more of a thrill.
+Other rides, though, are more for slightly older people and those wanting more of a thrill.

 - Runaway Mine Train – this 1,000-foot-long wild train trip is one of the park’s most popular rides.
 It’s a small roller coaster, but a good one.
-Passengers must be at least 3 feet in height, and children less than 42 inches tall need to ride with an adult.
+Passengers must be at least 3 feet tall, and children less than 42 inches tall need to ride with an adult.

-- Windmill Drop – a 60-foot high windmill tower that takes you up in the air and then drops you down (and then up and down a bit more).
+- Windmill Drop – a 60-foot-high windmill tower that takes you up in the air and then drops you down (and then up and down a bit more).
 It’s a lot of fun for people who love vertical drops!
-The ride is for riders that are at least 42 inches tall.
+The ride is for riders who are at least 42 inches tall.

 Most Serious Rides